 We are currently running two types of community gardening session:

-- Activity Sundays (usually on the last Sunday of the month)
+- Sunday Garden Club (usually on the second Sunday of the month 10am-12oclock)

 To join in:

-- for Activity Sundays just turn up on the day, accompanied children are very welcome – to find out when the next one is, check out our What’s On page.
+- for Sunday Garden Club please book your free place in advance so we know how many people to plan for.
+Accompanied children are very welcome – to find out when the next session is, check out our What’s On page.

-- for Garden Club please contact us to enrol
+- for Friday Garden Club please contact Steve Granger to enrol.
+Email [email protected]

 What to wear: